shriuken/starcraft2ai/Project-Description.md

 **Challenges**

 This has quite a few challenges attached to it.
 The first one is to learn how in the world to build a reinforcement learning system.
-Then we have to hook that up to a simulated heartSC2tone environment.
-(NOTE:  https://github.com/HeartSC2im/SabberStone) Once those are done, then we need the compute power to actually have the damn thing to learn and get better.
+Then we have to hook that up to the simulated SC2 environment.
+Once those are done, then we need the compute power to actually have the damn thing to learn and get better.

 **Benefits**